-Always the most important Catholic church of the city, it was elevated to the status of cathedral of the Roman Catholic Diocese of Dresden-Meissen in 1964.
+Always the most important Catholic church of the city, it was elevated to the status of the cathedral of the Roman Catholic Diocese of Dresden-Meissen in 1964.
 It is located near the Elbe River in the historic center of Dresden, Germany.
 The Hofkirche stands as one of Dresden’s foremost landmarks.

 From outside, you can see that the Dresden Cathedral is one of the most beautiful buildings in the city.
 Just take a look at all the details on the pictures below and you can imagine how beautiful the place is in real life.